-We want to consider the distance to be appropriate on a class of Riemannian manifolds such as:
+A natural class of Riemannian manifolds to study using the modified $d_p$ distance is given by:

-\begin{defn} Given parameters $V_1,V_2,D>0$, $q_1,q_2>1$, and a background Riemannian metric $(M^n,g_0)$, $n \ge 2$, we denote by $\mathcal{N}_{g_0}(q_1,q_2, V_1,V_2,D)$ the collection of compact, connected, oriented Riemannian manifolds $(M,g)$ which satisfy the following: \begin{enumerate} \item $ \|g\|_{L^{\frac{q_1}{2}}(M,g_0)}\leq V_1$, \item $ \|g^{-1}\|_{L^{\frac{q_2}{2}}(M,g_0)}\leq V_2$, \item $\Diam(M,g) \le D$. \end{enumerate} \end{defn} When studying geometric stability problems related to rigidity theorems in geometric analysis, a natural background metric presents itself from the rigidity problem one is studying.
-For instance, in the case of the stability of Geroch's conjecture a flat torus is a natural background metric $g_0$, for the stability of the positive mass theorem Euclidean space is the natrual background metric $g_0$, and in the case of stability of Larrull's theorem the round sphere would be the background metric $g_0$.
+\begin{defn} Given parameters $V_1,V_2,D>0$, $q_1,q_2>1$, and a background Riemannian metric $(M^n,g_0)$, $n \ge 2$, we denote by $\mathcal{N}_{g_0}(q_1,q_2, V_1,V_2,D)$ the collection of compact, connected, oriented Riemannian metric tensors $g$ on $M$ which satisfy the following: \begin{enumerate} \item $ \|g\|_{L^{\frac{q_1}{2}}(M,g_0)}\leq V_1$, \item $ \|g^{-1}\|_{L^{\frac{q_2}{2}}(M,g_0)}\leq V_2$, \item $\Diam(M,g) \le D$. \end{enumerate} \end{defn} When studying geometric stability problems related to rigidity theorems in geometric analysis, a natural background metric presents itself from the rigidity problem one is studying.
+For instance, in the case of the stability of Geroch's conjecture a flat torus is a natural background metric $g_0$, for the stability of the positive mass theorem Euclidean space is the natrual background metric $g_0$, and in the case of stability of Llarull's theorem the round sphere would be the background metric $g_0$.
 Hence for each of these stability questions there is a natural way to define the class $\mathcal{N}_{g_0}(q_1,q_2,V_1,V_2,D)$ where $q_1$ and $q_2$ are chosen depending on the problem.
-Our goal in this paper then is to provide a result which allows one to establish $L^p$ convergence of a sequence of inverse metrics for Riemannian manifolds in the class $\mathcal{N}(q_1,q_2, V_1,V_2,D)$ in order to conclude $d_{p,g_i,g}^D$ convergence. \begin{thm} Let $M^n$ be a compact, connected, and oriented manifold, $g_i,g_0$ continuous Riemannian metrics, $p > 3n$, $n \ge 3$.
-Then there exists a $\bar{D}(g_0)$ so that for $D \ge \bar{D}$ if
+Our goal in this paper then is to provide a result which allows one to establish $L^p$ convergence of a sequence of inverse metrics for Riemannian manifolds in the class $\mathcal{N}(q_1,q_2, V_1,V_2,D)$ in order to conclude $d_{p,g_i,g}^D$ convergence.